Kim Jin-young (actress)

-Biography and career
+Early life and education

 Kim Jin-young was born on February 12, 2003, in South Korea.
 She attended Korea National University of Arts.
 In 2016 she made her debut as an actress in film Sleeping and she joined Snowball Entertainment.

+Career

 After her debut she appeared in film Family Affair as Gyu-rim with Jang Hye-ji and Lee Sang-hee the movie was premiered at 24th Busan International Film Festival and her performance was praised.
 The same year she appeared in film The Fault Is Not Yours as Hyun-jung with Yoon Chan-young, Son Sang-yeon and Kim Min-ju the film was premiered at Jeonju International Film Festival.
 In 2020 she appeared in music video opposite with Son Sang-yeon That's It by Hoppipolla her performance was praised by portraying the role of a student.
 In 2022 she became known for role in Netflix series All of Us Are Dead as Kim Ji-min.